PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Introduction

 Our contributions are summarized below.

-\begin{enumerate}[topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=10pt,label=\arabic*.] \item We introduce the \framework framework that unifies existing \knn-based DPC variants and supports parallel implementations of them that scale to large high-dimensional datasets. \item We extend graph-based ANNS algorithms with a parallel doubling-search method for finding higher density neighbors. \item We provide fast parallel implementations for five DPC variants. \item We perform comprehensive experiments on a 30-core machine with two-way hyper-threading showing that \framework outperforms the state-of-the-art DPC-based algorithm for high dimensions by 45--734x.
-As far as we know, we are the first to compare different variants of DPC on large high-dimensional real-world image and text embedding datasets.
+\begin{enumerate}[topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=10pt,label=\arabic*.] \item We introduce the \framework framework that unifies existing \knn-based DPC variants and supports parallel implementations of them that scale to large high-dimensional datasets.
+We provide fast parallel implementations for five DPC variants. \item We extend graph-based ANNS algorithms with a parallel doubling-search method for finding higher density neighbors. \item We perform comprehensive experiments on a 30-core machine with two-way hyper-threading showing that \framework outperforms the state-of-the-art DPC-based algorithm for high dimensions by 45--734x.
+As far as we know, we are the first to compare different variants of DPC on large high-dimensional real-world image and text embedding datasets. \end{enumerate}